The names or terms used to describe pre-cancerous lesions can be confusing.

-Other types of cancer such as cancer of the bladder and urinary tract, as well as squamous cell carcinoma can also begin in the urethra
+Other types of cancer such as cancer of the bladder and urinary tract, as well as squamous cell carcinoma can also affect or invade the urethra

-or invade it and then affect the penis.
-They will often be treated in the same way as more common types of penile cancer
+which can affect the penis.
+They will often be treated in the same way as more common types of penile cancer.